-Knowing killer chords is one thing, but knowing where to use them is the trick.
+Knowing how to play chords is one thing, but knowing where to use them is the trick.
 That’s why we’re going to spend a little time in this lesson learning about chord families.
-Most people might not realize it, but songs and scales have their own built in chord families.
+Most people might not realize it, but songs and scales have their own built-in chord families.
 By using the notes from the major scale we can make up 7 different chords.
 These chords made from the scale will work perfectly with the scale.
-Each chord constructed from a scale plays a different role and knowing how they interact with each other will make you a better player and songwriter. [well type=””]
+Each chord constructed from a scale plays a different role and knowing how they interact with each other will make you a better player and songwriter.

 For example, for a song in the key of C, we can use the C major scale to determine what chords will work (and how) in the song.

-[/well] We can decode the chord system of a scale by building triads.
+We can decode the chord system of a scale by building triads.
 Remember, triads are simply 3 notes that make up a chord(“tri” means 3, like in tricycle).
 The actual process of determining the chords is easy.
-All we have to do build them is to take every other note of a scale until we have three.
-The key signature can be any note, but for our example we’ll use the key of C. Since we’re in the key of C, we’ll use the C major scale.
-In figure 1 you’ll see the C major scale tabbed out in it’s extended form (were we repeat the notes at a higher pitch).
+All we have to do to build them is to take every other note of a scale until we have three.
+The key signature can be any note, but for our example, we’ll use the key of C. Since we’re in the key of C, we’ll use the C major scale.

 The major scale is a diatonic scale which just means it has 7 scale steps.
-Therefore, in the 1st position of the scale all notes past the first 7 are just repeat notes.
-You can see them in the picture below in parenthesis.
+Therefore, in the 1st position of the scale, all notes past the first 7 are just repeat notes.
+You can see them in the picture below in parentheses.